 Coupling alignment should be checked after installation and prior to start up.
 Alignment is set at the factory, but shipping, handling, and installation can cause misalignment.
+Fans with wheel size 40" and larger are normally shipped with the flexible element removed to minimize potential for damage (see section on alignment procedure).
 Also check for proper coupling lubrication.
 For details on lubrication and for alignment tolerances on the particular coupling supplied, see the manufacturer's installation and maintenance supplement in the shipping envelope.